Devilish-Trio/audiobook-merger/README.md

 # Context
-<ins>I wrote this script using ChatGPT to merge separate audiobook chapters into a single large file because Pocket Cast's cloud service (Pocket Cast Plus) does not allow users to create folders for individual audiobooks when uploading.
-So, I created this Python script to work around this limitation.</ins>
+**I wrote this script using ChatGPT to merge separate audiobook chapters into a single large file because Pocket Cast's cloud service (Pocket Cast Plus) does not allow users to create folders for individual audiobooks when uploading.
+So, I created this Python script to work around this limitation.**

 This code is used to merge a list of audio files into a single file using the ffmpeg command-line utility.
 The code begins by allowing the user to select the input audio files using a file selection dialog.
 It then sets the output file's extension to be the same as the input file's extension.